vovw/VLAb/README.md

 <img src="src/lerobot/VLA-6.png" alt="Logo" width="300">

-# SmolVLA2 Pretraining Library
+# Your Laboratory for Pretraining VLAs

-A streamlined library for pretraining SmolVLA2 models, derived from LeRobot but focused specifically on pretraining workflows.
+A streamlined library for pretraining VLA models, derived from LeRobot, used to pretrain SmolVLA but focused specifically on pretraining workflows.
 This library enables efficient training of vision-language-action models for robotics applications.

 </div>